 - It can hide gaps in employment history

 - It’s idea for candidates who feel confident with their skills

 - Employers don’t like this format because it’s misleading and view it as a way to obscure a candidate’s work history

 This format is a combination of the chronological and skills-based CVs.
 Even though the chronological is the most popular, the hybrid is the most marketable CV as it never fails to catch the recruiter’s attention.
 This is because it can make your skills stand out focusing on your biggest accomplishments and it is often used to highlight your most relevant work experience in a semi-chronological format.

 - You have skills that are directly relevant to the position

 - You are applying for technical, scientific, or IT positions that require specific skill sets

-- You are looking to change industries and who need to push their universal skills over previous employers
+- You are looking to change industries and need to emphasise transferrable skills

 Don’t use it if: